Novartis aims to strengthen cell therapy capabilities with CellforCure acquisition

 Strategic acquisition of a key player

-The acquisition includes CellforCure’s manufacturing facility in near and adjacent land.
+The acquisition includes CellforCure’s manufacturing facility in near Paris and adjacent land.
 If approved, the deal will make CellforCure a wholly owned Novartis site, integrating it into Novartis’ expanding global network of cell and gene therapy facilities.
 This network already includes operations in Morris Plains, New Jersey, and a new facility under construction in Stein, Switzerland.

 Building on an existing partnership